Everything You Need to Know About DFARS and CMMC

 • Incomplete incident response plans

-So, before you apply for a CMMC evaluation, it is best to run a complete analysis to assess your current level of compliance.
+Before applying for a CMMC evaluation, run a complete analysis to assess your current compliance level.

 The New DFARS Interim Rule

-Up until now, DoD contractors and subcontractors who engage with controlled unclassified information were required to self-assess their level of cybersecurity using the NIST SP 800-171 requirements.
-However, this has proven inefficient since contractors lack a well-structured system that can provide support when it comes to this self-assessment.
+DoD contractors and subcontractors handling controlled unclassified information have had to self-assess their cybersecurity using NIST SP 800-171 requirements.
+This has proven inefficient because contractors lack a well-structured system to support their self-assessment efforts.
 As a result, there are plenty of gaps and differences in planning from one business to another.

 The Interim Rule is trying to improve this situation by helping contractors grade themselves using a standardized score.
 This way, each contractor can learn about the NIST SP 800-171 security requirements they still need to work on.

 This means that all the contractors that work with CUI will have to take the NIST 800-171 Self-Assessment (even though they already did one in the past) and then post their result in the Supplier Performance Risk System (SPRS).
-This new assessment will be based on the scoring methodology specified by the Interim Rule and DoD cannot award contracts without it.
+The DoD cannot award contracts without this new assessment, which follows the scoring methodology specified by the Interim Rule.

-In addition, contractors should expect random audits (performed by the DCMA) where their self-assessment and final scores will be checked.
+Contractors should expect random audits by the DCMA, checking their self-assessment and final scores.

 If you want to stay in the game, your business needs to be in compliance.
 This means keeping up with the new standards, as challenging as they may be.
 Our specialists have the necessary knowledge and experience to get you there.
-We have the tools needed to evaluate where your business is, where it needs to get to, and provide the framework and action plan necessary to get there while keeping your core job functions protected.
-We are ready to become your cybersecurity team or fill the gaps in your cybersecurity program.
+We evaluate your business, identify goals, and provide a framework and action plan while protecting your core job functions.
+Were ready to become your cybersecurity team or fill the gaps in your cybersecurity program.

 We are ready to become your cybersecurity team or fill the gaps in your cybersecurity program.
 If you have questions about these topics, don’t hesitate to reach out to our specialists.